Life Insurance After a Divorce: Everything You Need to Know

 Consider changing to a term life policy

 Term life insurance is much cheaper than permanent life insurance.
-Cashing out a permanent life insurance policy and buying term life insurance instead may be a better financial decision than keeping the permanent policy in place.
+Cashing out a permanent life insurance policy and buying term life insurance after divorce may be a better financial decision than maintaining the permanent policy.
 You can use the cash surrender value to pay your ex-spouse their portion, invest it, save it in an account or use it another way.

 uninsured icon